Colorful shelves of art supplies at the ochre museum in Roussillon

 I first came to Roussillon in 1995 with my nine-year-old daughter.
 Back then, it was possible to scramble right up to the ochre cliffs (and yes, she rolled down them more than once).
 Her sneakers were permanently stained red—ochre souvenirs that even the washing machine couldn’t erase.

 Today, access is more restricted, but the cliffs are still dazzling.
-With the right light and a camera in hand, you’ll come away with photographs that look almost unreal—glowing natural sculptures in shades of flame and gold.
+With the right light and a camera in hand, you’ll come away with photographs that look almost unreal, glowing natural sculptures in shades of flame and gold.

 Carol cram in front of ochre cliffs near Roussillon

 Roussillon is a village of color and memory.
-Combine it with a visit to Ôkhra, and you’ll leave Provence not only with photos, but with the pigments of history under your fingernails.
+Combine it with a visit to Ôkhra, and you’ll leave Provence not only with photos, but also with the pigments of history under your fingernails.

-Have you visited Roussillon?
-Share your experience with other artsy travelers in the comments below.
 Here are more posts on unique small museums in Europe:

 Would you like to save this post?